bzminer/bzminer/README.md

             "ramp_up": true, // If true, GPUs will start mining slowly after DAG generation, then ramp up to full speed.

-            "cpu_validate": false // Whether the HTTP API should be enabled or not.
-Default is enabled },
+            "cpu_validate": false, // Whether the HTTP API should be enabled or not.
+Default is enabled

+            "oc_fan_speed": -1, // set the devices fan speed. -1 = do not change, 0 = auto, >0 = lock at percentage

+            "oc_power_limit": 0, // set the max power consumption (watts) the device will use.
+0 = do not change, >0 = max watts

+            "oc_core_clock": 0, // set the core clock speed offset in MHz.
+0 = do not change, !0 = set clock speed offset

+            "oc_memory_clock": 0 // set the memory clock speed offset in MHz.
+0 = do not change, !0 = set memory speed offset
+        },
         {
             "uid": "39:0",